When will the WSLCB open the application window for new cannabis retail or producer licenses?

 The WSLCB employs a disqualifying criminal history point system based on the type, number, and dates the crimes were committed.
-Criminal convictions may prohibit you from obtaining a marijuana license.
-All true parties of interest on a marijuana license are required to fully disclose their entire criminal history.
+Criminal convictions may prohibit you from obtaining a cannabis license.
+All true parties of interest on a cannabis license are required to fully disclose their entire criminal history.
 An applicant must go through the licensing process in order to determine qualification for licensure.
 Please reference WAC 314-55-040 for specific information regarding criminal history.

 Applicants may change location with permission of their investigator; however, they must stay in their assigned jurisdiction when relocating.
 If a current retail licensee wants to change locations within their jurisdiction, they may do so by submitting a Change in Location request through BLS.
 Change applications are available on the BLS website.

 How long must I be a resident of Washington for a new application?

 Per RCW 69.50.331(1)(c), all applicants applying for a cannabis license must have resided in Washington State for at least six months prior to applying for a cannabis license.
 All partnerships, employee cooperatives, associations, nonprofit corporations, corporations and limited liability companies applying for a cannabis license must be formed in Washington.
 All members of the business must meet the six-month residency requirement.
 Licensees must maintain Washington State residency.